Well-classified Examples are Underestimated in Classification with Deep Neural Networks: Gaining from Reviving the Learning of Well-classified Examples

 \paragraph{Encouraging loss makes margins grow faster} The margin perspective of gradients w.r.t EL is:

 Now the growth speed for the margin is $\frac{1+\sum_{y' \ne y} A}{\sum_{y' \ne y} A}$ times faster than that during the training with the CE loss.
 When the model is getting better, the exponent of negative gap $A$ gets close to 0, the ratio becomes large and helps further increase the margin.
-The EL with a conservative bonus has a smaller ratio, but the ratio is still large than $1$.
+The EL with a conservative bonus has a smaller ratio, but the ratio is still large than $1$, so the model still has incentive to increase the margin as it becomes larger.